Everyday best practices, uses, and benefits of wayfinding software

 The right wayfinding office software will have interactive office floor plan maps that give a full view of employee locations on any given floor of your building.
 Not only will the maps let you quickly see the division of departments on each floor, but they will also give you more specific information about the workers themselves.
 This may include their name, title, and department, in addition to their phone number, email address, and supervisor.
 If you need to quickly locate a certain worker, and you are not sure where their desk is, the software may also let you search by name to locate them visually on the map.

 In large companies, it may be impossible to know every single person working there, let alone know where they sit.
 Wayfinding software with the person’s contact information, as well as their picture, can help with this problem.
-A Visual Directory® an benefit everyone in the company, from new hires to company veterans who only have to venture off their own floors every once in a while.
+A Visual Directory® can benefit everyone in the company, from new hires to company veterans who only have to venture off their own floors every once in a while.

 To find the person they need, users can simply enter a surname into the search engine, see where the associated desk is located, and even see what they look like if they’ve never met them before.
 This can save them the time (and potential embarrassment) of having to walk around without knowing where to find the person they’re looking for.

-Beside using the software to find different individuals, workers can use the software to simply learn the layout of different floors or buildings.
+Besides using the software to find different individuals, workers can use the software to simply learn the layout of different floors or buildings.
 The software will color-code the desks by department, so they can know where to find each division of the company.
 The best part is that they can do this from the convenience of their desks.
-Without a central database as a resource, they may never know who’s on the 10th floor, because who has time to learn that information when they’d have to scout the building to find out?
+Without a central database as a resource, they may never know who’s on the tenth floor, because who has time to learn that information when they’d have to scout the building to find out?

 Situation: employee moves are commonplace